Fornaxian/pixeldrain_web/res/include/md/api_user.md

 --------------------------|-------------|----------------------------------------------------------------
 user_not_found            | 404         | No account exists with this username or e-mail address
 password_incorrect        | 400         | The entered password is not correct for this account
-no_login_method_available | 400         | No password was entered and the entered username is not an e-mail address otp_required              | 400         | The account has two-factor authentication enabled, send the `totp` field otp_incorrect             | 400         | The entered one-time password is not correct login_link_sent           | 202         | Not an error, a login link was e-mailed to the user login_link_already_sent   | 400         | The account already has an active login link, wait for it to expire invalid_login_link        | 400         | The login link is not valid for this account, it may have expired invalid_email_address     | 400         | A login link could not be sent because the e-mail address is invalid
+no_login_method_available | 400         | No password was entered and the account has no e-mail address to send a login link to otp_required              | 400         | The account has two-factor authentication enabled, a second proof of identity is required otp_incorrect             | 400         | The entered one-time password is not correct login_link_sent           | 202         | Not an error, a login link was e-mailed to the user app_name_reserved         | 400         | The requested app name is reserved for the pixeldrain website login_link_already_sent   | 400         | The account already has an active login link, wait for it to expire invalid_login_link        | 400         | The login link is not valid for this account, it may have expired invalid_email_address     | 400         | A login link could not be sent because the e-mail address is invalid